Support our work by becoming our Patron! Learn More

 5. Vandalism:

-The front office staff must call the hotel security and order the main door to be locked.
-If the thing gets out of the hand police must be called.
-Any damage to property by the resident guest the front office cashier is instructed to raise a charge for the value of the of damages to property, a responsible guest will never argue but if it is the subject to be referred to the general manager.
+The front office staff must call hotel security and order the main door to be locked.
+If the thing gets out of hand police must be called.
+For any damage to property by the resident guest the front office cashier is instructed to raise a charge for the value of the damages to property, a responsible guest will never argue but if it is subject to be referred to the general manager.

 6. Drunken guest: